-Prince Bishops Community Primary School successfully met the criteria for the foundation level of the British Council International School Award.
+Prince Bishops Community Primary School successfully met the criteria for the intermediate level of the British Council International School Award.

 Here at Prince Bishops Primary School, we are keen to embed international activities across the whole school and throughout the curriculum.
 We aim to provide our children with new experiences and ways of living that are different to their own, in order to support them in further developing their understanding, respect and empathy for the practices of other cultures within the UK and across the world.